 Logan Marshall-Green (Grey Trace), Simon Maiden (Voice of Stem), Betty Gabriel (Detective Cortez), Harrison Gilbertson (Eron Keen), Melanie Vallejo (Asha Trace), Benedict Hardie (Fisk), Linda Cropper (Pamela Trace), Richard Cawthorne (Serk Grantner), Christopher Kerby (Tolan), Clayton Jacobson (Manny), Kai Bradley (Jamie)

-There have been a strong upsurge in artificial intelligence films over the last few years from Spike Jonze’s amazing Her (2013) and the fine likes of The Machine (2013), Automata (2014), Ex Machina (2015) and tv’s Westworld (2016– ) and down the less enthusiastic end of the scale the likes of Transcendence (2014), Chappie (2015), Morgan (2016) and Tau (2018).
-Upgrade gives all the impression of being a medium-budget entry – it comes from Blumhouse, the producers of the Paranormal Activity and Insidious films (see below for Blumhouse’s other films) after all, but is a not uninteresting and eventually well worthwhile entry.
+There have been a strong upsurge in artificial intelligence films over the last few years from Spike Jonze’s amazing Her (2013) and the fine likes of The Machine (2013), Automata (2014), Ex Machina (2015) and tv’s Westworld (2016– ) and down the less enthusiastic end of the scale the likes of Transcendence (2014), Chappie (2015), Morgan (2016), Tau (2018) and Zoe (2018).
+Upgrade gives all the impression of being a medium-budget entry – it comes from Blumhouse, the producers of the Paranormal Activity and Insidious films (see below for Blumhouse’s other films) after all – but is a not uninteresting and eventually well worthwhile entry in the field.

 Upgrade did nothing too exciting during its build-up.
 The near future setting that filmmakers see populated by security drones, driverless cars and perpetual mass surveillance is one that has taken off in several other recent films – look no further than Hover (2018), which came out around the same time – and is starting to already seem hackneyed.
 (Not to mention it is something that is going to rapidly start dating films that latch onto it thinking it is the wave of the future).